Brian-Pho/Textbook-Notes/_posts/textbooks/2018-08-01-the-quest-for-artificial-intelligence.md

 - During the 1960s, transistors and other components were fabricated on single silicon wafer "chips," and the several chips comprising a computer were connected together by wires.
 - Computers using this so-called small-scale integration (SSI) technology comprised the third generation.
 - In the late 1970s, entire microprocessors could be put on a single chip using "large-scale integration" technology the fourth generation.
 - The Japanese fifth generation was to involve many parallel processors using "ultra large-scale integration".
 - Many observers think that most of the results of the FGCS project are now of historical interest only.
-The software developed did not find notable applications.
+The software developed did not find notable applications.
 - According to Oakley, "If the Lighthill Report of the early 1970s was paradise lost for the AI community, the Alvey Report of the early 1980s was paradise regained."

 ### Chapter 23: DARPA's Strategic Computing Program